tarantool/doc/doc/reference/configuration/cfg_storage.rst

 .. confval:: vinyl_max_tuple_size

+    Since version 1.7.5.
 Size of the largest allocation unit, in bytes, for the vinyl storage engine.
 It can be increased if it is necessary to store large tuples.
     See also: :ref:`memtx_max_tuple_size <cfg_storage-memtx_max_tuple_size>`.